3D printing becomes a mainstream consumer technology

 A dam project in 2005 saved what little remained of the northern area (the Small Aral), but the much larger southern part of the sea

-Global crude oil – having reached a plateau in 2005 – is now undergoing serious decline,** causing turmoil on the financial markets.
+Global crude oil, having plateaued in 2005, is now undergoing serious decline,** causing turmoil on the financial markets.
 Food and energy